 The key result illustrated in Figure 4 is that distribution in DCOPs does not automatically guarantee improved privacy when compared to a centralized approach, at least as seen from the algorithms tested here - an important result given that privacy is a key motivation for deploying DCOP algorithms in software personal assistants.
-Thus, DCOP algorithms must more carefully address privacy concerns.
+Later work (Greenstadt et al. 2006) showed that several other DCOP algorithms (e.g. Adopt (Modi et al. 2005)) did perform better than the centralized approach with respect to privacy.
+However, it is clear that algorithms for DCOP must address privacy concerns carefully, and cannot assume that distribution alone provides privacy.